 The ideal temperature for sleep according to research is in the neighborhood of 60 to 70 degrees.
 There is some variance for personal preference, but generally cooler temperatures are best for maintaining restful sleep.

 Our bodies natural see a temperature dip at night, so it’s thought that being too hot might work against this effect and prevent deeper sleep.
 Adjust the thermostat and see what works for best for you.
-If you and your partner have significantly different preferences, using different blankets or a dual-sided temperature control device like the ChiliPad could help keep the peace.
+If you and your partner have significantly different preferences, using different blankets or a dual-sided temperature control device could help keep the peace.

 15. Use Breathable Bedding